linode/docs/docs/databases/mariadb/mariadb-setup-debian.md

       mysqltuner

-## Reset MariaDB's root Password
+## Reset MariaDB's Root Password

-If you forget your root password, you can reset it by following the instructions below:
+If you forget your root password, reset it with these steps:

 1. Stop the MariaDB server: